skarab42/SLAcer.js/README.md

 - Move and collapse sidebar panels.

 # To do soon
-- Network connection (SmoothieBoard)
+- Network connection (SmoothieBoard).
-- Serial connection (Chrome only)
+- Serial connection (Chrome only).
+- Refactoring.